Regional Priority Areas

 New Mexico

-The Moore Charitable Foundation's affiliate Taos Ski Valley Foundation supports conservation nonprofits in the Taos area to advance forest health, wildfire mitigation, and smart and collaborative water management; expand wildlife habitat protection and restoration; ensure the integrity of critical riparian waterways; and foster community conservation efforts.
+The Moore Charitable Foundation’s New Mexico affiliate, Taos Ski Valley Foundation, supports conservation nonprofits in the Taos area to advance forest health, wildfire mitigation, and smart and collaborative water management; expand wildlife habitat protection; and foster community conservation efforts.
 Taos Ski Valley Foundation also supports groups that connect local youth to gainful forest health employment opportunities as well as educational and community programs in the Taos region.

 Learn More